Looking for the best things to do in Moab Utah?

 BEST THINGS TO DO IN MOAB – ADVENTURE TOURS

 For those, a little wary of venturing into the vast landscape on your own, a tour might just assure you need to get out and explore.
 Of course, we’ve already talked about all the great biking tours at your disposal.
 Which I heartily recommend.

 But let’s take a few seconds and look at some of the other fun adventure tours Moab offers.

 One of the more popular tours, and one I highly recommend, is rafting the Colorado River.
 This can be a life-changing experience!

-Taking in the view on the surrounding dusty landscape, rocky arches, and sheer canyon walls from the water is – simply put – extraordinary.
+Taking in the view of the surrounding dusty landscape, rocky arches, and sheer canyon walls from the water are – simply put – extraordinary.